karlok/godotui-essentials/addons/godotui_essentials/DOCUMENTATION.md

 - **Issue**: After installing the plugin, you don't see GUIButton, GUIPanel, etc. in the Add Node dialog.
 - **Solution**: Make sure the plugin is enabled in Project Settings → Plugins.
 If it's enabled but still not working, try restarting the editor.

-#### Path Errors When Using GodotUIPaths
+#### Path Errors When Using GUIPaths
 - **Issue**: You get errors like "Invalid get index 'BUTTON_SCENE' on base 'GDScriptNativeClass'".
-- **Solution**: Make sure you're accessing GodotUIPaths after the plugin is initialized.
-If you're using it in an autoload script, make sure your autoload has a higher priority than GodotUIPaths.
+- **Solution**: Make sure you're accessing GUIPaths after the plugin is initialized.
+If you're using it in an autoload script, make sure your autoload has a higher priority than GUIPaths.

 #### Responsive Design Not Working
 - **Issue**: UI elements don't adapt to different screen sizes.